Ollama - Llama 3.1¶

 Structured Outputs¶

-We can also attach a pyndatic class to the LLM to ensure structured outputs
+We can also attach a pyndatic class to the LLM to ensure structured outputs.
+This will use Ollama's builtin structured output capabilities for a given pydantic class.

 from llama_index.core.bridge.pydantic import BaseModel